-The COVID-19 pandemic has highlighted the importance of accurate and updated data as financial firms both large and small scrambled to plan for an uncertain outlook using cash flow simulations and financial modelling.
+The COVID-19 pandemic has highlighted the importance of accurate and updated data as financial firms both large and small scrambled to plan for an uncertain outlook using cash flow simulations and financial modeling.
 Firms also examined financial data to find potential areas of concern, areas of cost savings and come up with a plan.
-To do this, financial services firms are providing key stakeholders secure, easy access to financial performance data in real-time.
+To do this, financial services firms are providing key stakeholders secure, easy access to financial performance data in real time.

 While this crisis will eventually pass, it is clear that data and data analytics are playing an increasingly vital role in financial services.

 Collecting and analyzing the data is just half the challenge; securing that data is another vital task.
 The COVID-19 pandemic has shone a spotlight on cybersecurity as numerous financial services firms, businesses and organizations have dealt with a huge uptick in cybercrime.
-On average, cybercrime costs Canadian businesses and organizations a staggering $12 million per business, each year.
+Cybercrime costs businesses and organizations a staggering $11.4 million each minute.

 To keep valuable data secure, financial services firms need to implement robust protocols around data ownerships and cybersecurity.
 That also includes checking on the security measures at vendors.

 Look for where you can automate processes and reporting